gravitational/teleport/rfd/0173-terraform-machine-id.md

 - get a client from the local `~/.tsh` profile associated with this `addr`
 - ping the cluster to validate the user client and recover the user's name
 - generate a random secret token (16 bytes of hex-encoded random, the Teleport default)
+- Check if MFA4A is required, if so:
+  - Create an MFA challenge that can be reused for all 3 API calls (reuse challenge extension)
+  - Prompt the user to answer the MFA challenge
+  - Attach the MFA challenge response in the ctx for each API call (as described in #37121)
 - create the 3 bootstrap resources
   - if the call fails because of MFA4A, perform the MFA challenge once, save the MFA certs valid for a minute and use them to create the 3 resources